 *The above course list is subject to change in future intakes.

-You can take up to two electives from the Master of Accounting, Master of Economics, Master of Finance in Financial Technology, Master of Global Management, Master of Science in Business Analytics or Master of Science in Marketing programme at HKU.
-Enrollment in electives from other programmes is subject to seat availability and approval by the Programme Directors concerned, based on your profile, capabilities, and performance in the MFin programme.
+You can take up to two electives from the Master of Economics, Master of Finance, Master of Finance in Financial Technology, Master of Global Management, Master of Science in Business Analytics or Master of Science in Marketing programme at HKU.
+Enrollment in electives from other programmes is subject to seat availability and approval by the Programme Directors concerned based on your profile, capabilities and performance in the MAcct programme.

-Since enrollment in other taught postgraduate electives is not guaranteed, you should always choose two MFin electives during the course enrollment in our programme.
+Since enrollment in other taught postgraduate electives is not guaranteed, you should always choose four MAcct electives during the course enrollment in our programme.
 Course enrollment results of other programmes may only be confirmed after that course has started.
-If your enrollment is successful, you can drop the MFin elective(s) and enroll in the other taught postgraduate elective(s).
+If your enrollment is successful, you can drop the MAcct elective(s) and enroll in the other taught postgraduate elective(s).

-It is your responsibility to make sure you obtain 72 credits to fulfill the graduation requirements for a single concentration and there is no overlapping of classes and exams in courses from different programmes.
+It is your responsibility to make sure you obtain 72 credits to fulfill the graduation requirements and there is no overlapping of classes and exams in courses from different programmes.

 *The list of available electives from other programmes may have prerequisite requirement(s) and is subject to change for future intakes.